Orange County deputies arrest teenagers accused of brutally beating trio of Marines in San Clemente

 Deputies in San Clemente have arrested multiple teenagers accused of brutally beating three Marines over the weekend.

-The city's Mayor Chris Duncan announced that Orange County Sheriff's Department arrested nine juveniles connected to the beating.
-Five of the suspects were charged with assault with a deadly weapon and admitted to the juvenile hall.
+The city's Mayor Chris Duncan announced that Orange County Sheriff's Department charged nine juveniles connected to the beating.
+Five of the suspects were charged with assault with a deadly weapon and admitted to juvenile hall.
 The four others were charged with misdemeanor assault and battery.

+"They typically don't take juveniles into custody for misdemeanors," said Duncan.
+"They will go through the process out of custody."

 Duncan said that deputies have apprehended the main suspects connected to the case.